matthiasmullie/scrapbook/CONTRIBUTING.md

 There are also adapter-specific tests.
 Just look at [MemoryStoreTest.php](tests/Adapters/MemoryStoreTest.php), for example.

-Make sure to remember to also include the adapter in [.travis.yml](.travis.yml) and create an [installation script](tests/.travis) for Travis CI.
+Make sure to remember to also include the adapter in [test.yml](.github/workflows/test.yml).

 #### Other new class